Maurice de Saxe

-Maurice de Saxe (Note: Hermann Moritz von Sachsen, Maurice, comte de Saxe) (28 October 1696 – 20 November 1750), was a prominent soldier in the first half of the 18th century.
+Maurice de Saxe (Note: Hermann Moritz von Sachsen, Maurice, comte de Saxe) (28 October 1696 – 20 November 1750) was a prominent soldier, general and military theorist in the first half of the 18th century.
 The illegitimate son of Augustus II the Strong, he initially served in the Army of the Holy Roman Empire, then the Imperial Army, before entering French service.

 Saxe was appointed first Marshal of France, then promoted further to Marshal General of France.
 He is best known for his victories in the 1740 to 1748 War of the Austrian Succession, particularly the Battle of Fontenoy.

 Childhood

-Maurice was born at Goslar, an illegitimate son of Augustus II the Strong, King of Poland, Grand Duke of Lithuania and Elector of Saxony, and the Countess Maria Aurora of Königsmarck.
+Maurice was born at Goslar, an illegitimate son of Augustus II the Strong, King of Poland, Grand Duke of Lithuania and Elector of Saxony, and the Countess Maria Aurora von Königsmarck.
 He was the first of eight extramarital children whom August acknowledged, although as many as 354 are claimed by sources, including Wilhelmine of Bayreuth, to have existed.

 In 1698, the Countess sent him to his father in Warsaw.
-Augustus had been elected King of Polish-Lithuanian Commonwealth in the previous year, but the unsettled condition of the country obliged Maurice to spend the greater part of his youth outside its borders.
+Augustus had been elected King of Polish–Lithuanian Commonwealth in the previous year, but the unsettled condition of the country obliged Maurice to spend the greater part of his youth outside its borders.
 This separation from his father made him independent and had an important effect on his future career.